Ethics Week

 Join us for a Leadership panel where President Kevin Guskiewicz, Provost Laura Lee McIntyre, Executive Vice President for Administration Vennie Gore, Vice President and Chief Communications Officer Emily Guerrant, and Vice Provost for Teaching and Learning Innovation Marcio Oliveira discuss the impacts and outcomes of ethics and leadership on a university campus.

-MSU’s Ethics Institute and The Center for Ethical and Socially Responsible Leadership will be hosting Ethics in the New Case Competition for undergraduate students on Friday, February 20th.
-Teams of 2, 3 or 4 students will compete to address all ethical and business implications for a current day ethical situation.
+MSU’s Ethics Institute and The Center for Ethical and Socially Responsible Leadership will be hosting Ethics in the New Case Competition for undergraduate students on Friday, Feb.
+20. Teams of 2, 3 or 4 students will compete to address all ethical and business implications for a current-day ethical situation.

 This session confronts the collision between economic value, technological progress, environmental integrity, public health, and intergenerational justice—interrogating not whether plastics have delivered benefits, but whether those promises excuse their lasting legacy.